metametadata/clj-fakes/docs/user-guide.md

 `(fake [ctx] config)`

-[Config](#fake-configuration) is a vector which defines which values to return on different argument values:
+[Config](#fake-configuration) is a vector which defines which values to return for different arguments:

 ```clj
 (let [foo (f/fake [[1 2] "foo"